Lindsey Graham hit with bipartisan blowback after calling on Russians to assassinate Putin: ‘Exceptionally bad idea’

 “We need leaders with calm minds & steady wisdom,” she wrote.
 “Not blood thirsty warmongering politicians trying to tweet tough by demanding assassinations.”

-Rep. Ilhan Omar (D-Minn.) said calls for Putin’s assassination from United States politicians “aren’t helpful.”
+Rep. Ilhan Omar (D-Minn.) said calls for Putin’s assassination from U.S. politicians “aren’t helpful.”

 “I really wish our members of Congress would cool it and regulate their remarks as the administration works to avoid WWlll,” Omar tweeted.
 “As the world pays attention to how the US and [its] leaders are responding.”

-Norman Eisen, who served as U.S. Ambassador to the Czech Republic during the Obama administration, said such comments would only raise tensions.
+Norman Eisen, who served as U.S. ambassador to the Czech Republic during the Obama administration, said such comments would only raise tensions.

-“Now Putin can say ‘one of the most senior U.S. Senators has called for my assassination,’” Eisen, a senior fellow at the Brookings Institution, said.
-"Why would you want to help him?
+“Now Putin can say ‘one of the most senior U.S. Senators has called for my assassination,’ ” Eisen, a senior fellow at the Brookings Institution, said.
+“Why would you want to help him?”

-Graham’s office did not immediately respond to a request for comment early Friday.
+Graham spokesman Kevin Bishop said the senator “also expressed he was okay with a coup to remove Putin.”

+“Basic point, Putin has to go,” Bishop said.
+“He also noted it will be — has to be — the Russian people who do it.”

 Some online critics questioned whether the senator’s tweets violated Twitter’s rules against violence.
-Twitter did not respond a request for comment from The Post late Thursday.
+Twitter did not respond to a request for comment from The Washington Post late Thursday.

 Graham, a retired Air Force officer, has long been critical of Putin.
 Once an influential member of the Senate Armed Services Committee, Graham in 2016 accused Russia of hacking his campaign email account, CNN reported.
 He said Russia was “trying to destabilize democracy all over the world.
 Not just here,” according to the outlet.